alwayssmile11a1/GameDesignNotes/README.md

 ## Boss design ideas
 ---- Add later ----

+## How to make your game more juicy
+---- Add later ----

 # SomeOtherInterestingStuff

+*This section is dedicated to other things like marketing, pitch, etc.*

 # References
 * How to survive in gamedev for eleven years without a hit: https://www.youtube.com/watch?v=JmwbYl6f11c